 Some armed groups are operating in Iran's border areas, and are generally composed of ethnic or religious minorities.
 These groups are not known to be cooperating with the mostly Persian members of the Green Movement.
 One such group is Jundullah, composed of Sunni Muslims primarily from the Baluchistan region bordering Pakistan.
+On the grounds that the group has attacked civilians in the course of violent attacks in Iran, Jundallah was formally placed on the U.S. of Foreign Terrorist Organizations on November 4, 2010.
+Some saw the designation as an overture toward the Iranian government, while others saw it as a sign that the United States does not support ethnic or sectarian opposition groups that use violence, but only groups that are committed to peaceful protest.

-Since mid-2008, it has conducted several successful attacks on Iranian security personnel, apparently including in May 2009, claiming revenge for the poor treatment of Sunnis in Iran.
+As noted in the State Department terrorism report for 2010, released August 18, 2011, since mid-2006, it has conducted several successful attacks on Iranian security and civilian officials.
+One of its most widely noted terrorist attacks was a May 2009 bombing of a mosque in Zahedan, which it claimed constituted revenge for the poor treatment of Sunnis in Iran.
 On October 18, 2009, it claimed responsibility for killing five Revolutionary Guard commanders during a meeting they were holding with local groups in Sistan va Baluchistan Province.
 The regime claimed a major victory against the group in late February 2010 by announcing the capture of Jundullah's top leader, Abdolmalek Rigi.
-The regime executed him in June 2010, and the group retaliated in July 2010 with a major bombing in Zahedan, which killed 28 persons, including some Revolutionary Guards.
+The regime executed him in June 2010, and the group retaliated in July 2010 with another major bombing in Zahedan, which killed 28 persons, including some Revolutionary Guards.
 Secretary of State Clinton publicly condemned this bombing.
-On the grounds that the group has attacked civilians in the course of violent attacks in Iran, Jundallah was formally placed on the U.S. of Foreign Terrorist Organizations on November 3, 2010.
-Some saw the designation as an overture toward the Iranian government, while others saw it as a sign that the United States does not support ethnic or sectarian opposition groups that use violence, but only groups that are committed to peaceful protest.
 The group is believed responsible for a December 15, 2010, bombing at a mosque in Chahbahar, also in the Baluchistan region, that killed 38 persons.

 An armed Kurdish group operating out of Iraq is the Free Life Party, known by its acronym PJAK.
 Its leader is believed to be Abdul Rahman Hajji Ahmadi, born in 1941, who is a citizen of Germany and lives in that country.
 Many PJAK members are said to be women, who support the organization's dedication to women's rights.
 PJAK was designated by the Treasury Department in early February 2009 as a terrorism supporting entity under Executive Order 13224, although the designation statement indicated the decision was based mainly on PJAK's association with the Turkish Kurdish opposition group Kongra Gel, also known as the PKK.
-The five Kurds executed in May 2010 were alleged members of PJAK.
+The five Kurds executed by Iran's regime in May 2010 were alleged members of PJAK.

 In June 2010, Iran conducted some shelling of reputed PJAK bases inside Iraq, reportedly killing some Kurdish civilians.
 It repeated that activity in July 2011.
+On September 26, 2011, Turkey's Prime Minister Erdogan said that Iran and Turkey are planning joint operations against the Iraq-based hideouts of these Kurdish opposition groups.

 Another militant group, the Ahwazi Arabs, operates in the largely Arab inhabited areas of southwest Iran, bordering Iraq.
+Its activity level appears to have been scant over the past few years.